Day Center

 • Adequate indoor space that requires relatively few renovations – We sought a space that could have a large, open common space for guests to hang out and minimal remodeling to make bathrooms align with best practices for shelters (open lines of sight and multi-person facilities, not single person bathrooms.)

-In the next months, we will convene neighbors to continue identifying concerns and to participate in regular meeting with City staff, the day center operator, and service providers, to identify solutions.
+In the next months, we will convene neighbors to continue identifying concerns and to participate in regular meeting with City staff, the day center operator, and service providers to identify solutions.
 This will continue after the day center opens.

-Possibly, yes.
 We see an opportunity for the day center to be used for limited time periods as an overnight shelter, especially during the winter or other severe weather events, like heat waves or wildfire smoke events.
 However, this won’t be the primary use.

 Affected Neighborhoods